Get 50% Discount Offer 26 Days

 5. Overzealous Antivirus Software

-Similarly, antivirus software that scans your connections in real time can sometimes throw up this message if it disables or interferes with the https connection to the website you are trying to visit.
-It could be due to a coding mistake or simply overly-aggressive settings.
+In other words, antivirus software that scans your connections for you in real-time can sometimes also come up with this message where it disables or messes up the https connection to the website that you are attempting to visit.
+It could be as a result of a coding mistake, or just too aggressive settings.

 Overzealous Antivirus Software